 Free WiFi sounds great, but unsecured WiFi is truly a great threat.

-This past Monday (August 20) T-Mobile announced that uncovered the unauthorized access of about 3%, or 2 million, of its 77 million customers.
+This past Monday (August 20) T-Mobile announced they had uncovered the unauthorized access of about 3%, or 2 million, of its 77 million customers.
 Three years ago, in 2015, 15 million of T-Mobile’s customers were affected by a data breach of Experian, one of the credit bureaus that the mobile carrier uses to evaluate new account applications.

 Google chrome browser now tells you a website is “not secure” if it is HTTP instead of HTTPS (S for secure).
 Even when using public WiFi, you are much safer on HTTPS websites.
 The problem is, you don’t get to choose if the website you want to visit is HTTPS.
 You can, of course, decide to heed the Google warning and leave immediately and return when you can do so safely.